USEPA/AMET/docs/AMET_Users_Guide_v1.md

 For the model data, we have included both meteorological and air quality data.
 We have organized the data into four example projects:
-"mm5Example", "wrfExample", "mcipExample", and "aqExample".
-On the MET side, there is a 5-day MM5 simulation (July 04 2002 00:00 UTC to July 08
+"metExample" and "aqExample".
+On the MET side, there is a 1-month WRF simulation (July 01 2011 00:00 UTC to July 31 2011 23:00 UTC).
+The WRF data file is
-2002 23:00 UTC), a 5‑day WRF simulation (July 05 2002 00:00 UTC to July
-09 2002 23:00 UTC), and a 5-day MCIP-postprocessed MM5 simulation (July
-05 2002 00:00 UTC to July 09 2002 23:00 UTC).
-The MM5 data file is

-> $AMETBASE/model\_data/MET/**mm5Example**/MMOUT\_DOMAIN1\_02Jul04

-Note that we have bolded “mm5Example” in the directory name above to highlight the fact that we are using the project name to organize the model output files into directories.

 The WRF data consist of five WRF output files in netCDF format: